daily-co/daily-python/docs/src/usage.rst

 Video and audio devices
 --------------------------------------------------------

-A call client can specify custom video and audio devices which can then be used as simulated cameras, speakers or microphones.
+A call client can specify virtual video and audio devices which can then be used as simulated cameras, speakers or microphones.

 Speakers and microphones